-In 2015, the ACT Government announced the Eligible Impacted Property Buyback Concession Scheme under the Loose-fill Asbestos Insulation Eradication Scheme.
-The program enables the ACT Government to make an offer to purchase a property not affected by asbestos directly, but if purchased will facilitate the safe and efficient demolition of an asbestos affected property acquired under the Scheme.
+In 2015, the ACT Government announced the Eligible Impacted Property Buyback Program under the Loose-fill Asbestos Insulation Eradication Scheme.
+The program enables the ACT Government to make an offer to purchase a home not affected by asbestos directly, but if purchased will facilitate the safe and efficient demolition of an asbestos affected home acquired under the Loose-fill Asbestos Insulation Eradication Scheme.

-If you’re eligible and you surrender your property under the voluntary Asbestos Eligible Impacted Property Buyback Program, you’re entitled to a duty concession when you buy another home in the ACT.
-The maximum value of the concession will be equal to the amount of duty that would have been payable on the purchase of the eligible impacted property.
+If you’re eligible and you surrender your home under the voluntary Eligible Impacted Property Buyback Program, you’re entitled to a conveyance duty concession when you buy another home in the ACT.
+The maximum value of the concession will be equal to the amount of duty that would have been payable on the purchase of the Eligible Impacted Property.

 The ACT Revenue Office oversees the scheme.

-To be eligible for the Asbestos Eligible Impacted Property Buyback Scheme, you must meet the following criteria:
+To be eligible for the Eligible Impacted Property Buyback Concession Scheme, you must meet the following criteria: